 The Directors implementing the Scheme in the State were instructed to use the Double Fortified Salt in all the Schools and the necessary instructions have been conveyed up to the School Level.
-All the schools serving MDM is using Double Fortified Salt while preparing meals.
+All the schools serving MDM is using Double Fortified Salt while preparing meals as reported by the inspection teams.